raspberrychris/chrishainesnew/content/blog/why-i-gave-up-on-wordpress-and-what-i-switched-to.md

 * Ever had your WordPress account hacked?
 I have—-I used to use a plugin called Wordfence to stop that from happening, but again adding more plugins slows everything down.
 * SEO plugins—Yoast, Rankmath?
 They are both great, but sometimes Yoast can mess up like **this**.
 * Want to get great Core Web Vitals scores—me too.
 That's what Google wants us to do right? again it takes effort with WordPress and even if you find a template you like, it may not be SEO optimized.
+* Installed a bad plugin by mistake?
+Oh whoops your site is now down, and you will have to jump into the host to fix it.
+*